MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-vdi-optimize-configuration.md

 # Optimizing Windows configuration for VDI desktops

-Although the Windows operating system is very well tuned out of the box, there are opportunities for you to refine it further, specifically for the corporate Microsoft Virtual Desktop Infrastructure (VDI) environment.
+Although the Windows operating system is well tuned out of the box, there are opportunities for you to refine it further, specifically for the corporate Microsoft Virtual Desktop Infrastructure (VDI) environment.
 In the VDI environment, many background services and tasks are disabled from the beginning.

-This topic is not a blueprint, but rather a guide or starting point.
-Some recommendations might disable functionality that you would prefer to use, so you should consider the cost versus the benefit of adjusting any particular setting in your scenario.
+This article is a guide or starting point for how you might optimize your configuration.
+Some recommendations will disable functionality that you prefer to use, so you must consider the cost versus the benefit of adjusting a particular setting in your scenario.

 >[!NOTE]
 > Any settings not specifically mentioned in this topic can be left at their default values (or set per your requirements and policies) without appreciable impact on VDI functionality.

 ## VDI optimization principles

 A "full" virtual desktop environment can present a complete desktop session, including applications, to a computer user over a network.
 The network delivery vehicle can be an on-premises network, the Internet, or both.
-Some implementations of virtual desktop environments use a "base" operating system image, which then becomes the basis for the desktops subsequently presented to the users for work.
+Some implementations of virtual desktop environments use a "base" operating system image, which then becomes the basis for the desktops then presented to the users for work.
 There are variations of virtual desktop implementations such as **persistent**, **non-persistent**, and **desktop session**.

 -  The persistent type preserves changes to the virtual desktop operating system from one session to the next.
 - The non-persistent type doesn't preserve changes to the virtual desktop operating system from one session to the next.
 - The desktop session is like sessions on other virtual or physical devices, and accessed over a network.

 The optimization settings could take place on a reference machine.
-A virtual machine (VM) would be an ideal place to build the VM, because state can be saved, checkpoints can be made, backups can be made, and so on.
+A virtual machine (VM) would be an ideal place to build the VM, because state can be saved, checkpoints can be made, and backups can be made.
 A default OS installation is performed to the base VM.
-That base VM is then optimized by removing unneeded apps, installing Windows updates, installing other updates, deleting temporary files, applying settings, and so on.
+That base VM is then optimized by doing things like removing unneeded apps, installing updates, deleting temporary files, and applying settings.

 Security and stability are among the highest priorities for Microsoft when it comes to products and services.
 In the virtual desktop realm, security isn't handled much differently than physical devices.
 Enterprise customers may choose to utilize the built-in to Windows services of Windows Security, which comprises a suite of services that work well connected or not connected to the Internet.
 For those virtual desktop environments not connected to the Internet, security signatures can be downloaded proactively several times per day, because Microsoft may release more than one signature update per day.
 Those signatures can then be provided to the virtual desktop devices and scheduled to be installed during production, regardless of persistent or non-persistent.
 That way the VM protection is as current as possible.

 There are some security settings that aren't applicable to virtual desktop environments that aren't connected to the Internet, and thus not able to participate in cloud-enabled security.
 There are other settings that "normal" Windows devices may utilize such as Cloud Experience, The Windows Store, and so on.
 Removing access to unused features reduces footprint, network bandwidth, and attack surface.

 Regarding updates, Windows utilizes a monthly update rhythm.
-In some cases, virtual desktop administrators control the process of updating through a process of shutting down VMs based on a "master" or "gold" image, unseal that image which is read-only, patch the image, then reseal it and bring it back into production.
-Therefore, there is no need to have virtual desktop devices checking Windows Update.
+In some cases, virtual desktop administrators control the update process by shutting down VMs based on a "master" or "gold" image, unsealing that read-only image, patching the image, then resealing it and bringing it back into production.
+Therefore, there's no need to have virtual desktop devices checking Windows Update.
 However, there are cases where normal patching procedures take place, like the case of persistent "personal" virtual desktop devices.
 In some cases, Windows Update can be utilized.
 In some cases, Intune could be utilized.
 In some cases, Microsoft Endpoint Configuration Manager (formerly SCCM) is utilized to handle update and other package delivery.
 It is up to each organization to determine the best approach to updating virtual desktop devices, while reducing overhead cycles.

-The local policy settings, as well as many other settings in this guide, can be overridden with domain-based policy.
+The local policy settings, and many other settings in this guide, can be overridden with domain-based policy.
 It is recommended to go through the policy settings thoroughly and remove or not use any that aren't desired or applicable to your environment.
 The settings listed in this document try to achieve the best balance of performance optimization in virtual desktop environments, while maintaining a quality user experience.

 >[!NOTE]
 > There is a set of [scripts available on GitHub](https://github.com/The-Virtual-Desktop-Team/Virtual-Desktop-Optimization-Tool) that'll do all the work items documented in this paper.
 The scripts are designed to be easily customizable for your environment and requirements.
 The main code is PowerShell, and the work is done by calling input files, which are plain text (now .JSON), with also Local Group Policy Object (LGPO) tool export files.
 These text files contain lists of the apps to be removed, services to be disabled, and so on.
 If you don't want to remove a particular app or disable a particular service, you can edit the corresponding text file and remove the item you don't want acted upon.
 Finally, there is an export of local policy settings that can be imported into your environment machines.
 It's better to have some of the settings within the base image, than to have the settings applied through group policy, as some of the settings take effect on the next restart or when a component is first used.

-### Non-persistent virtual desktop environments
+## Non-persistent virtual desktop environments

 When a non-persistent virtual desktop implementation is based on a base or "gold" image, the optimizations are mostly performed in the base image, and then through local settings and local policies.

 With image-based non-persistent (NP) virtual desktop environments, the base image is read-only.
 When an NP virtual desktop device (VM) is started, a copy of the base image is streamed to the VM.
 Activity that occurs during startup and thereafter until the next reboot is redirected to a temporary location.
 Usually, the users are provided network locations to store their data.
 In some cases, the user’s profile is merged with the standard VM to provide the user with their settings.

 One important aspect of NP virtual desktop that is based on a single image, is servicing.
-Updates to the operating system (OS) and components of the OS are delivered usually once per month.
-With image based virtual desktop environment, there is a set of processes that must be performed to get updates to the image:
+Updates to the operating system (OS) and components of the OS are delivered once per month.
+With image based virtual desktop environment, there's a set of processes that must be performed to get updates to the image:

 - On a given host, all the VMs on that host, based on the base image must be shut down or turned off.
 This means the users are redirected to other VMs.
 - In some implementations, this is referred to as "draining."
 The virtual machine or session host, when set to draining mode, stops accepting new requests, but continues servicing users currently connected to the device.